jennytrinh96/VBA-challenge/README.md

 * Bonus!
 To challenge myself more, I added a seperate summary table that includes some additional statistical analysis.
     * Columns "N:P" displays the values for the Greatest % Increase, Greatest % Decrease, and the Greatest total volume per sheet.

-* Screen shots of results per worksheet:
+* Screen shots of results for each year:

 ![Results2018](Images/results_2018.png)
 ![Results2019](Images/results_2019.png)